DaxLynch/DaxLynch.github.io/README.md

 The code runs on Python 3.12, as it's built in http server functionality allowed for ease of testing and desgin when we were desgining our system.

-As our system sends and recieves audio, an audioContext object is initalizied upon loading up the webapp to give the user the ability to input sound sources.
+As our system sends and recieves audio, an audioContext object is initalizied upon loading up the web app to give the user the ability to input sound sources.
 This is a built in part of JavaScripts WebAudio API

 No external libraries are used, everything is built into JS, CSS and HTML.